EdwardDiehl/backup/README.md

 AWS S3 storage.
 The `restore` script can restore any dump file located on AWS S3.

-The service is ment to be ran as a Docker container.
-Inside the container the backup routine is executed on hourly basis using cron scheduler.
+The service is meant to be ran as a Docker container.
+Inside the container the backup routine is executed on regular basis using cron scheduler.

 Copyright (c) 2018 Alexander Sulim